top of page

 Fascia_edited.jpg

-How Stress, Load, and Daily Movement Change Fascia
+How Stress, Load, and Daily Movement Affect Fascia

-Fascia responds dynamically to tension, load, and repetitive patterns.
-Over time, these stresses can cause the tissue to dehydrate, thicken, and lose its natural glide.
-Layers begin to stick together, stiffness increases, and compensatory movement patterns develop.
-These changes don’t just affect the tissue, they influence how the entire kinetic chain moves.
+Fascia responds dynamically to tension, training load, and repetitive movement patterns.
+Over time, these demands can cause the tissue to become less hydrated, feel tighter, and lose some of its natural glide.
+Layers may begin to adhere, making movement feel less smooth and efficient.
+These natural changes can influence overall comfort and how the body moves as a whole.

 Decompression Helps Fascia Behave the Way It Should

-Explore real examples of improved range of motion, tissue glide, and movement quality.
+Explore real examples of improved range of motion, smoother tissue glide, and better movement quality when fascia is supported through gentle dynamic decompression.

 bottom of page